-We have made it possible for holidaymakers staying at the cottage to see how vernacular buildings such as this, can be modernised using sustainable techniques and technology.
+We've made it possible for holidaymakers staying at the cottage to see how vernacular buildings such as this, can be modernised using sustainable techniques and technology.

 The bathroom still contains the original cow stalls, with a hitching post and cobbled stone floor.
-Whilst a hatch has been put in the roof so that visitors can see the original hazel purlins, gorse under thatch and smoke blackened oak trusses.
+Whilst a hatch has been put in the roof so that visitors can see the original hazel purlins, gorse under thatch and smoke-blackened oak trusses.

 Why it was a success

 The majority of this restoration project was carried out by Llanerchaeron’s team of craftsmen.
 The team members learnt and developed the skills required to repair vernacular buildings and also gained experience of installing modern sustainable technology.

 Using our own in-house team means that any lessons learnt during this project can be applied to future renovations of this kind.